nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * The `module code` needs to be valid.
 * The `module code` exists in the database.
 * The `week number` must be a whole number between 1 and 13 inclusive.
-* There is an input in the actual time of the `module code`.
+* There is an input in the actual time of the `module code` for that week.

 Example of usage: